 Some colleges may require you to have studied an essay-based subject.
 Please check individual college webpages for this information.

 Our entry requirements are A*AA at A-level or 40-41 points with 776 at Higher Level for IB; more information is available on the University's Undergraduate Study pages.

 No personal faith is required or assumed.
 We are looking for interest, engagement, and a demonstrable belief that Religion (for better or worse) is important in the world.

 "Although applying can seem daunting, I enjoyed narrowing down my preferences and really focusing on the reasons why I am interested in what I am interested in.
 The interview was great fun as well - although it is a scary prospect, those twenty minutes fly by and are a really great opportunity to talk about what you are passionate about."

 Hannah, first year student

-If you are invited to interview (about 80% of applicants) you will sit an at-interview assessment when you come to Cambridge in December.
+If you are invited to interview (about 80% of applicants) you will sit a 60 minute at-interview assessment when you come to Cambridge in December.
 It will take the form of a pre-recorded sample lecture lasting up to 20 minutes.
 You will then have the remaining 40 minutes to answer a set of comprehension questions.
 This will give you an opportunity to demonstrate how you have developed academically since you took your GCSEs.
 It will be skills-based, looking at your comprehension and writing skills, but will not assume any prior knowledge.
 It will provide valuable additional evidence of our applicants’ abilities and potential to succeed in the Cambridge course for which they have applied.
-More information will follow shortly.